jdavellanedag/SysTopApp/README.md

 ## Simple Study System Information App

-This is a electron app for viw system usage
+This is a electron app for view system usage

 ### Install